tbaschak/cheatsheets/saltstack.md

     $ sudo salt-run manage.up       # Shows what Minions are up
     $ sudo salt-run manage.down     # Shows what Minions are down or not connected
     $ sudo salt-run manage.status   # Shows both online and offline Minions
-    $ sudo salt -v \* test.ping     # Pings all minions
+    $ sudo salt '*'' test.ping     # Pings all minions

 ## Targetting Minions

-    $ sudo salt "*" some_module                    # target all Salt Minions
+    $ sudo salt '*' some_module                    # target all Salt Minions
-    $ sudo salt "web*" some_module                 # Target Minion(s) based on their Minion ID
+    $ sudo salt 'web*' some_module                 # Target Minion(s) based on their Minion ID
-    $ sudo salt -G "oscodename:wheezy" some_module # Target Minions based on their grains
+    $ sudo salt -G 'oscodename:wheezy' some_module # Target Minions based on their grains

 ## Daily Sysadmin Stuff

     $ sudo salt 'minion-x-*' system.reboot                        # reboot minions that match minion-x-*
     $ sudo salt '*' status.uptime                                 # Get the uptime of all our minions
     $ sudo salt -v -G owner:theo pkg.list_upgrades                # List available package updates for Theo's minions
-    $ sudo salt "web*" pkg.install dstat                          # Install a package on matching Salt Minions
+    $ sudo salt 'web*' pkg.install dstat                          # Install a package on matching Salt Minions
-    $ sudo salt "*" ps.grep apache                                # Check if a specific application/process is running
+    $ sudo salt '*' ps.grep apache                                # Check if a specific application/process is running
-    $ sudo salt "web*" cp.push /var/log/dpkg.log                  # Gather/collect/pull files from Salt minions and upload them to the master
+    $ sudo salt 'web*' cp.push /var/log/dpkg.log                  # Gather/collect/pull files from Salt minions and upload them to the master
-    $ sudo salt "*" file.contains /etc/hosts.allow "yber"         # Check if a file on the Salt minions contains a certain string
+    $ sudo salt '*' file.contains /etc/hosts.allow 'yber'         # Check if a file on the Salt minions contains a certain string
-    $ sudo salt-cp "*" some_script.py /target-dir/some_script.py  # Push or upload or copy a file from the Salt master to the Salt minions
+    $ sudo salt-cp '*' some_script.py /target-dir/some_script.py  # Push or upload or copy a file from the Salt master to the Salt minions

 ## Packages